English: Kuroko's Basketball

 Story: 4/5 Plot, 1/5 Development, Total 5/10

-Kuroko, now a first year high school student starts at Seirin High School, a team in it's 2nd year.
+Kuroko, now a junior high school student starts his semester Seirin High School, a team in it's 2nd year.
 What the other players at Seirin soon find out is that he was a player on the legendary Teiko Middle School team, and was known as the "phantom sixth man".
 Along with Kagami Taiga, Kuroko decides to beat the "Generation of Miracles", Kuroko's old teammates which are all split up among schools around the area.
 Reason why, is because Kuroko thinks they no longer know what it is to play basketball as a team.

-The story of Kuroko no Basketball is not very exceptional, but it's also unique.
-As the story unfolds we have little sidesteps for the main story and most of it is predictable.
-However, the plot keeps you going since you always want to see Kuroko's other teammates, and their changes.
+The story of Kuroko no Basket is not very exceptional, but it's also unique in a way that the main characters don't only seek to be the best, but to beat 5 specific people.
+As the story unfolds we have few sidesteps from the main story and most of it is predictable.
+However, the plot keeps you going since you always want to see Kuroko's other teammates and learn about them.

 Sound: 3/4 Voices, 2/2 OP/ED , 4/4 OST, Total 9/10